kyma-project/telemetry-manager/docs/contributor/pocs/otlp-logs.md

 }
 ```

 The configured labels from the extension provider configuration result in log attributes of the OpenTelemetry log records.
 The log gateway enriches the log records with resource attributes to fulfill the semantic conventions.
-The source pod is identified by the k8sattributes processor using the client IP address.
+The source pod is identified by the `k8sattributes` processor using the client IP address.

 The OpenTelemetry log specification contains fields for a traceId and spanId.
-The extension provider does not allow to fill these fields but assign them to a log attribute.
-This limitation can be corrected by a transform processor in the log gateway.
+The extension provider does not allow to fill these fields but assigns them to a log attribute.
+To mitigate this limitation, we need a transform processor in the log gateway.
 An [issue](https://github.com/istio/istio/issues/49911) has been created for the Istio project.

 The OpenTelemetry [Semantic Conventions](https://opentelemetry.io/docs/specs/semconv/) do not explicitly cover access logs yet.
-The shown example pick up attribute names from related areas like HTTP and URL where it made sense.
+The shown example picks up attribute names from related areas like HTTP and URL where it made sense.

-We can conclude that the EnvoyOpenTelemetryLogProvider allows to emit access logs to an OTLP endpoint with similar properties that the currently used JSON based format in combination with Fluent Bit provides.
+We conclude that the EnvoyOpenTelemetryLogProvider supports emitting access logs to an OTLP endpoint with similar properties that the currently used JSON-based format provides in combination with Fluent Bit.
 Emitting access logs using the OTLP protocol has the advantage that regular Istio sidecar logs can be collected in the same way as regular application logs and are more easily available for troubleshooting if necessary.